Ontario Severance Pay & Termination Pay Calculator

 Free Wrongful Dismissal Settlement Estimator (Ontario)

 Informational planning only — not legal advice.
 See disclaimer and terms.
+If you've received a termination package, get a severance agreement review template before signing.

 How this Ontario wrongful dismissal calculator works